mania7539/articles/_posts/2017-04-06-setup-eclipse-preferences-to-development-kits.md

 ---
 published: false
 ---
-_Hey pals, in this article, we will focus on how to connect your development kits and tools to Eclipse, so later soon Eclipse can help you build .APK file and deploy to your Android devices.
+_Hey pals, in this article, we will focus on how to connect your development kits and tools to Eclipse, so later soon Eclipse can help you build .APK file and deploy to your Android devices._

-Before you go on with this article, please check if you've already get all the development kits and tools needed.
-If you don't know what exactly I am talking about, read [Tools Eclipse Required for Custom Android Libraries](https://mania7539.github.io/articles/tools-eclipse-required-for-custom-android-libs.html) first.
+_Before you go on with this article, please check if you've already get all the development kits and tools needed.
+If you don't know what exactly I am talking about, read [Tools Eclipse Required for Custom Android Libraries](https://mania7539.github.io/articles/tools-eclipse-required-for-custom-android-libs.html) first._

-Once you've all done, move on to the contents below._
+_Once you've all done, then move on to the contents below._

-### Project Build settings for custom Android package library
+### Project Build Settings for Custom Android Package Library

 <p align="left">
 	<img src="https://raw.githubusercontent.com/mania7539/articles/gh-pages/images/custom-android-project-build-path-uncheck-private-lib.png" style="width: 500px;" />
 </p>

 Follow the steps which shows on previous image:

 ```
-Windows > Preferences > Android > Build > Browse to fill in debug.keystore location in "Custom debug keystore"
+Right click on your target project in left panel
+	> Properties
+    	> Java Build Path > Order and Export > Uncheck "Android Private Libraries > Press "OK"
 ```

-### Locate the custom Debug.keystore for your Android device
+### Locate the Custom Debug.keystore for Your Android Device
 <p align="left">
 	<img src="https://raw.githubusercontent.com/mania7539/articles/gh-pages/images/custom-debug-keystore.png" style="width: 500px;" />
 </p>